 Over the past year we've earned two farming grants, the Harold Grinspoon Award and a Beginning Farmer Grant from the Massachusetts Department of Agricultural Resources, to help us expand our operations and infrastructure on the farm.

 Our love of local agriculture doesn’t stop in our own fields.
-As members of Berkshire Grown and Community Involved in Sustaining Agriculture (CISA), we’re also longtime supporters of other organic farmers in the region and we’re privileged to have worked closely with Atlas Farm, Kitchen Garden Farm, Red Fire Farm, and Winter Moon Roots among others to source the majority of our ingredients for our products.
+As members of Berkshire Grown and Community Involved in Sustaining Agriculture (CISA), we’re also longtime supporters of other organic farmers in the region and we’re privileged to work closely with MX Morningstar Farm, Abode Farm CSA, Atlas Farm, Red Fire Farm, and Winter Moon Roots among others to source the majority of our ingredients for our products.
 We are committed to sourcing from local and sustainable farms and we take joy in building close relationships with these food system partners.